 Academically, he was homeschooled for most of his education which allowed the flexibility in his schedule to pursue his love for acting and music.
 While in high school Jason was nominated to the Governor's School of North Carolina, "the oldest statewide residential program for academically or intellectually gifted high school students in the nation" and nominated as a National Scholar and homecoming king, as well as a member of The National Honor Society and Tri-M Music Honor Society.
 Prior to this, he qualified for the Duke University Talent Identification Program (TIP) for the academically gifted and talented.
-Currently, Jason is enrolled in a four year university in Raleigh, North Carolina.

 By the age of 10 Jason had earned a Platinum Award from the Presidential Volunteer Service Award Program earning over 135 hours of community service in one year.
 As a young adult, Jason's philosophy is to "give back" so community service remains an important part of his life as he continues to volunteer his time and talent performing for the USO of NC, Music 4Hope, Musician Corps, Tunes for Tots, Knights of Columbus, Wounded Warriors Project, Hope Chapel, and the Mid-Hudson Church Worship Band.